ELEMENTs-JP/ELEMENTs.Environment/README.md

 ### Components
 Components are not yet finished user interfaces.
 In terms of size, they are somewhere between a small or larger control and a small user interface.
 In the vast majority of cases, a component can be used to implement a small use case.
 Here are a few examples:
-- Security: Login, Register, Log off, Change Password, etc.
+- Security: Login, Register, Log off, Change Password, Permissions list etc.
+- Security: Request Access, Request new Password, Set new password, etc.

 ### Repositories
 We use repositories to establish a connection between the data framework and the user interfaces / controls.
 We use the "Dependency Injection" pattern to implement customizable and reusable access code and business logic using interfaces.
 You can adapt this code to your needs at any time.